MobiusXXF/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Semantic Versioning

-This project is utilising semantic versioning for its tagging.[semver.org](https://semver.org/)
+This project is utilising semantic versioning for its tagging. [semver.org](https://semver.org/)

 For example: